 Moon-obsessed dreamers the focus in 'Lunarcy!'

-A woman waits behind a barricade prior to the gala for the film "Starbuck" during the Toronto International Film Festival in Toronto Wednesday, September 14, 2011.
+A woman waits behind a barricade prior to the gala for the film "Starbuck" during the Toronto International Film Festival in Toronto on Wednesday, Sept.
+14, 2011.
 (The Canadian Press/Darren Calabrese)

 Published Thursday, September 13, 2012 9:45AM EDT

 TORONTO -- Moon-obsessed dreamers provide the unlikely anchor for Simon Ennis's comic documentary "Lunarcy!"